gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 ## Overview
 This is an extension to help add Sound Pressure Level Meter functionality to an application, allowing the user to measure the intensity of background sound in decibels.
-This extension will report unweighted, A-Weighted, and C-Weighted decibels over a user selected time interval which defaults to 200 milliseconds.
+This extension will report unweighted, A-Weighted, and C-Weighted decibels over a user selected time interval which is 200 milliseconds (ms) by default.
-A-Weighted and C-Weighted decibels are calculated by performing a Fast Fourier Transformation (FFT) on the sound data over time, weighing the resulting frequency bins [according to these formulas](https://en.wikipedia.org/wiki/A-weighting#Function_realisation_of_some_common_weightings), and performing an inverse FFT to calculate the decibels of.
+A-Weighted and C-Weighted decibels are calculated by performing a Fast Fourier Transformation (FFT) on the sound data over time, weighing the resulting frequency bins [according to these formulas](https://en.wikipedia.org/wiki/A-weighting#Function_realisation_of_some_common_weightings), and performing an inverse FFT and then convert sound data to pascals then decibels..

 ### Issues
-There are some areas improvement.
+There are some known areas improvement.

 * Applications work well while they are in the foreground and in active use, however there are some issues when multitasking with the `SPL.aia` built as an APK.
 The Android operating system seems to believe that when the application is put into the background that it frequently closes.